stephenreid321/lumen/README.md

 ### 1. Register a domain

+For the purposes of this guide we'll refer to the domain you've registered as yourdomain.org.
 We'll add the DNS records shortly.

+###  2. Purchase a VPS and set up Virtualmin

+Purchase a VPS (check out [http://lowendbox.com/](http://lowendbox.com/), 512mb RAM should do).
+Enter `mail.yourdomain.org` as the hostname and if in doubt choose CentOS 6 64-bit as your operating system.
+Follow [this guide](http://lowendbox.com/blog/your-own-mail-server-with-virtualmin/) to set up Virtualmin.
+You probably don't need ClamAV or SpamAssassin, and so you can untick Spam and Virus filtering from the 'Features and Plugins' screen.

+Create a virtual server for yourdomain.org with an administration password set to the same as the Virtualmin user password.
+Create an email address no-reply@yourdomain.org also with the same password.

-### 2. Push code to Heroku
+### 3. Push code to Heroku

 ```
 git clone https://github.com/wordsandwriting/lumen.git
 cd lumen
 heroku create yourappname
 git push heroku master
+heroku domains:add www.yourdomain.org
 heroku addons:add mongohq
 heroku addons:add memcachier
 heroku addons:add papertrail
 heroku addons:add scheduler
+heroku config:set SESSION_SECRET=`rake secret`
 heroku config:set HEROKU_APP_NAME=yourappname
 heroku config:set HEROKU_API_KEY=yourapikey
 ```

 (You can find your Heroku API key at [http://dashboard.heroku.com/account](http://dashboard.heroku.com/account).)

-###  3. Set up Virtualmin

-Purchase a VPS (check out [http://lowendbox.com/](http://lowendbox.com/), 512mb RAM should do).
-Enter `mail.yourdomain.org` as the hostname and if in doubt choose CentOS 6 64-bit as your operating system.
-Follow [this guide](http://lowendbox.com/blog/your-own-mail-server-with-virtualmin/) to set up Virtualmin.
-You probably don't need ClamAV or SpamAssassin, and so you can untick Spam and Virus filtering from the 'Features and Plugins' screen.

-Create an email address no-reply@yourdomain.org with the same password as the Virtualmin user.

 ### 4. Set DNS